 Applicants who are Deaf or have a disability and require assistance with completing their grant applications may be eligible to access up to $500 per fiscal year for grant application support through the Accessibility Fund.
-Applicants should make the request for Application Support at least six weeks before the granting program deadline by contacting the program officer or program administrator.
+Applicants should make the request for Application Support at least four weeks before the granting program deadline by contacting the program officer or program administrator.
 The information on this page is intended for service providers who have agreed to help an applicant complete a grant application to the OAC, and whose request for Accessibility Fund: Application Support has already been approved.

 Getting started in Nova

 How do I use Nova?

 Logging into Nova

 - Important!
 Please check to see if the applicant’s email address is already linked to an account (they may have applied for a grant in the past).
 If so, you can click Request Password Reset to log in with a temporary password.

 - If the applicant has not already created their own account, you can create one for them using their email address (not your own).

 - Use Firefox or Chrome.
 Any other browser (i.e. Safari, Explorer) may result in technical issues.

 - Prepare the application early to avoid last-minute technical issues.